carlodev/SegregatedVMSSolver.jl/paper/paper.md

 # Statement of need
 `SegregatedVMSSolver.jl` is a comprehensive Julia package designed for conducting high-fidelity simulations of complex flow phenomena whithin the incompressible regime, leveraging VMS and SUPG method.
-VMS has been originally introduced by [@Hughes:2000].
-The linearization adopted has been proposed in the SUPG method by [@Banyai:2016].
+VMS has been originally introduced in [@Hughes:2000].
+The linearization adopted has been proposed in the SUPG method in [@Banyai:2016].

 The package relies on `Gridap.jl`[@Verdugo:2022],[@Badia:2020] package to implement the mathematical model of FEM.
 Complementing this core functionality, `GridapDistributed.jl`[@BadiaD:2022] and [`PartitionedArrays.jl`](https://github.com/fverdugo/PartitionedArrays.jl) allow to use multi-core CPU desktop computers to HPC clusters.
 The [`GridapPETSc.jl`](https://github.com/gridap/GridapPETSc.jl) package is used to solve the final linear system.